 Software composition analysis (SCA) scans your code base to provide visibility into open source software components, including license compliance and security vulnerabilities.

 Each type of AST tool focuses on a slightly different aspect of application security.
 In this blog, we look at dynamic application security testing (DAST).
-We define what DAST is, how it works, its pros and cons, and finally what to look for when selecting a DAST tool for your organization.
+We define what DAST is, how it works, and its pros and cons.

 What Is DAST?